sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

     newer Java CFEnv project.
 We will continue to release security-related updates but will not address enhancement requests.)

-## Challenge Exercise
+## Challenge Exercise of "JdbcTemplate" lab

 - The lab code shows DataSource bean is auto-configured by Spring Boot, meaning you don’t have to configure DataSource bean yourself.
   Hence the reason we can inject the auto-configured DataSource object into JdbcTimeEntryRepository through constructor injection.
-And we create JdbcTemplate object ourselves in that constructor.
+  And we then create JdbcTemplate object ourselves in that constructor.

-Now Spring Boot auto-configures JdbcTemplate bean as well so there is no need for us to create a new JdbcTemplate object.
+  Now Spring Boot auto-configures JdbcTemplate bean as well in our sample application since it finds "spring-boot-starter-jdbc" in the classpath so there is no need for us to create a new JdbcTemplate object.
   So challenge exercise is to refactor the code to use auto-configured JdbcTemplate bean instead of manually creating it yourself.
-Verify that it works by creating a new TimeEntry.
+Verify that it works by running the test.
+  (You will also have to modify "PalTrackerApplication" and "JdbcTimeEntryRepositoryTest" classes.)

 ## Spring Data JDBC presentations